libdriver/sgp41/README.md

 ### Contact Us

-Please sent an e-mail to lishifenging@outlook.com.
+Please send an e-mail to lishifenging@outlook.com.